cydavidh/Java-Notes/n56_enum/enum.md

 }
 ```

-In this example, each constant in the `Animal` enum has a `name` and a `sound` field, which are object reference variables.
+In this example, each constant in the `Animal` enum has a `name` and a `sound` field, which are instance variables.
 The fields are initialized using a constructor, and there are getter methods `getName()` and `getSound()` to retrieve the name and sound of the animal.

 You can use this enum in your code like this: